g-tapia/Data-Mining_Machine-Learning_and_Data-Analysis/README.md

 Feel free to read an article I wrote above.
 I used overleaf to format it.
 Though, it did take me a long time to write it since I had to do extensive research, make the tables myself, and get familiar with overleaf.

-I Wasn't able to write more articles due to the fact that I was going the extra mile on my homework and wasting more time than I needed to.
+I wasn't able to write more articles due to the fact that I was going the extra mile on my homework and wasting more time than I needed to.
 Still, I am happy with what I wrote.
 I did way more work than the graduate students in my class.

 I wrote the article voluntarily.
 I will post the other article in the next few days.